-8. Require Employees to Communicate in the New Language While On the Job
+8. Encourage Employees to Communicate in the New Language on the Job

 Although this will take time and you will have to allow for mistakes, giving employees the chance to apply their new skills practically will prove to develop their skills and confidence more quickly.
 It also means staff will start to teach and correct each other.

 10. Give Incentives

 People respond well to targets and rewards, and not just in the long term.
-Offering significant bonuses for exceptional effort also introduces an element of healthy competition among trainees and hence could be a key motivational tool.
+Offering rewards for exceptional effort also introduces an element of healthy competition among trainees and, hence, is a motivational tool.

 If you have the resources, why not offer the top achievers the chance to win a weekend break to a country where the language is spoken?
 Even if you have to think on a smaller scale, like an app subscription or a food voucher, the stimulating value of an incentive scheme should not be underestimated.